hraban/doctest.el/README.md

-# el-doctest - Run tests in Elisp docstring
+# doctest - Run tests in Elisp docstring

 ## Example

-For example, with this Emacs Lisp file, `M-x el-doctest-check-feature foo` will check if `(foo-add 1 2)` equals to `3`.
+For example, with this Emacs Lisp file, `M-x doctest-check-feature foo` will check if `(foo-add 1 2)` equals to `3`.

 ```emacs-lisp
 ;;; foo.el --- Foo  -*- lexical-binding: t; -*-